MaastrichtU-IDS/dsri-documentation/website/src/pages/training.md

 ---
-title: workshops
+title: training
 description: educational activities of the DSRI
 hide_table_of_contents: true
 ---

-# 📚 Training & Workshops
+# 📚 Training

-The DSRI offers a range of curated workshops and training courses to UM students, researchers and support staff at every career level.
+The DSRI offers a range of curated training courses to UM students, researchers and support staff at every career level.

-## Get started with the DSRI workshops
+## Get started with the DSRI training

-We organize workshops covering essential data science skills needed to start using the DSRI.
-These include get access to the DSRI web UI, create a new data science application, reproducible code and good programming practices.
-We also offer more advanced workshops such as GPU Programming, Parallel Programming and Deep Learning.
+We organize training to cover essential data science skills needed to start using the DSRI.
+These include get access to the DSRI web UI, create a new data science application, write reproducible code and learn good programming practices.
+We also offer more advanced training such as GPU Programming, Parallel Programming and Deep Learning.

 ## Our instrutors